FlightControl-Master/MOOSE_DOCS/README.md

 * [SET\_AIRBASE](Documentation/Set.html#SET_AIRBASE): Create a SET of AIRBASE objects.
 * [SET\_CARGO](Documentation/Set.html#SET_CARGO): Create a SET of CARGO objects.

+* [SETTINGS](Documentation/Settings.html): The management of Default system settings or specific Player settings that configure the behaviour of MOOSE classes.

 * [MESSAGE](Documentation/Message.html): A message publishing system, displaying messages to Clients, Coalitions or All players.

 * [COORDINATE](Documentation/Point.html#COORDINATE): Manage 2D and 3D points in the simulation space, and use its methods for various actions on the coordinate.